 The penalty against Sebastian Vettel splits Formula 1, as well as his behavior afterward.
 But it’s exactly these emotions this sport lives of.
-A commentary by Bianca Garloff editor in chief at German motorsport magazine Auto Bild Motorsport:
+A review by David Schneider and Bianca Garloff editor in chief at German motorsport magazine Auto Bild Motorsport:

 It is an alarming signal and one that the Formula 1 makers should take seriously:

-A driver rages inside parc fermée, repudiates the winning plates in front of their respective cars, ignores the podium ceremonial – and then becomes a “legend” in social media with the support of colleagues – many former world champions among them.
+A driver rages inside parc fermée, repudiates the winning plates in front of their respective cars, ignores the podium ceremonial – and then becomes a “legend” in social media with the support of many colleagues – plenty of them former world champions.

 It was Sebastian Vettel as we all know him when he feels unfairly treated.
-An emotional volcano that heats up emotions.
+An emotional volcano that heats up emotions and suddenly erupts.

 Critics may say that Vettel’s behavior harms his responsibility of being a role model.
 I disagree.

 Role models stand up for what they believe in.
 If Vettel feels like being made a fool of, well, he confronts it head-on.

 The 4-time world champion is through and through genuine.
 No actor.
 Not someone who contrives all the intricate consequences of his actions in advance.
 Vettel is an old-school hero.

 What you see is what you get.
 And that’s why his warning shot that he dropped during in the press conference is all the more dangerous:

 “Ultimately it’s not the sport that I fell in love with when I was watching…”